SEND Advice (Richmond)

 Alex Hardy has been working in SEND with families in Richmond since 2014 and has personal experience of the emotional and administrational journeys and battles involved.
 Yolanda Bryant joined the team in 2022 as a SEND advisor and works alongside Alex to help meet the needs of parents of children with special educational needs and disabilities.

-If you are unable to wait, please see this list of alternative SEND provision in the borough:
+Please also see this list of alternative SEND provision in the borough:

 Richmond and Kingston Sendiass: